Charlotte Partridge: 1920–1954: Layton School of Art and Layton Art Gallery

 In 1921 Partridge joined the Layton Art Gallery board of trustees and served for 51 years, until 1973.
 In 1922 she was appointed director and curator of the Layton Art Gallery, a position she kept for 31 years, until 1953.
 During her tenure as director of the Layton Gallery she modernized the space, showing local artists and contemporary exhibitions including people such as Frank Lloyd Wright who had his first-ever controversial exhibition there in 1930.
 Miriam Frink is quoted saying "Charlotte was the first person to give real understanding and support to the painters of Wisconsin and give them a gallery where they could exhibit."

 In 1951 the Layton School of Art enrollment was at 1,100 students, and the school moved into the new Bauhaus-style building on Prospect Avenue, later razed for freeway construction.
 Then in 1954 Partridge and Frink were forced to retire as directors of the Layton School of Art.
 1954 meeting, the Layton Board of Trustees voted to "retire" Partridge and Frink, both of whom objected.
 The retirement was effective immediately much to the dismay of faculty, students, and alumni.
-The Layton Board of Trustees had already selected Edmund Lewandowski o replace them.
+The Layton Board of Trustees had already selected Edmund Lewandowski to replace them.
 The Board's position was that the work was too exhausting for them, but Partridge was told the school should be directed by a man.

 Margaret Davis Clark, an alumna, later said, "I felt it was the beginning of the end.
 The school could not go on in the same way.
 It was very sad."